-Today is June 3 and the Navigate the Chaos question to consider is “does adversity strengthen you?”
+Today is June 3 and the Navigate the Chaos question to consider is “how often do you allow adversity to strengthen you?”
 American poet, singer, memoirist, and civil rights activist Maya Angelou wrote “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”

-As you travel your path of navigating the chaos, sometimes adversity is the result of someone else.
-Perhaps a manager, colleague, or business partner that intentionally throws a roadblock along your path.
+As you travel your path of navigating the chaos sometimes adversity is the result of someone else.
+Perhaps a manager, colleague, or business partner intentionally throws a roadblock along your path.
 You then need to figure out a way over, through or around such a hurdle.
 Other times, however, life situations happen unexpectedly, and adversity comes out of nowhere through no one’s fault.
-Today’s navigate the chaos entry includes examples from both scenarios.
+Today’s Navigate the Chaos entry includes examples from both scenarios.

 Professional baseball player Rick Ankiel used his adversity to help him navigate the chaos.
 Ankiel, was named High School Player of the Year and Minor League Player of the Year and was called, "the most promising young left-handed pitcher in a generation," by The New York Times Magazine.
 St. Louis Cardinals head coach Tony La Russa picked him to play in the first game of the National League division series against the Atlanta Braves at 21 years of age.
 But in that series Ankiel threw nine wild pitches and walked 11 batters in just four innings.
 Ankiel had lost his pitching skills.
 Unbeknownst to him at the time, Ankiel was suffering from yips.
 Yips is the loss of fine motor skills in athletes.
 It is poorly understood and has no known treatment or therapy.
 Athletes affected by the yips sometimes recover their ability, but many are forced to abandon their sport at the highest level.